Written by Carcassbomb

 I got put onto this one after chatting with Dr.Knudson who did the cover art for Welcome to Bonkers.
 He also did the art for this tight little EP from an american prog instrumental outfit called Virgil.
 So check him out, this artwork speaks a lot to the complicated and chaotic nature of the music.
 It’s pretty badass.

 The bass on this is really cool too, has the vibe of old school death metal where the cleaner tones pop around at a fast pace, playing it’s own piece along side the guitar the guitar.
-It’s a very busy 20 minutes witch each one giving you something to notice.
+It’s a very busy 20 minutes witch each one giving you something to new to notice.
 The only real downfall of this is just the accessibility of the genre, more people need to get into purely instrumental music.
 If you don’t really listen to them then just give this one a go, it should be convincing.
 I like a lot of these kind of albums for when I’m studying or doing something intensive like modding Morrowind/Skyrim then never playing it.

 Really well put together stuff with a strong audio appeal, lending it’s self to high replay value.
 That’s the good thing about an EP is it’s always just short enough to enjoy once or move on, or play a few times.
 There’s no over-committing and it lets you get a nice dose of something else into your music rotation.
 Personally I review a lot of EP’s for this reason, sometimes you just want a really solid 25 minutes of very specific music.
 And here it is, so check it out and follow Chris Knific on instagram @cknific